12 months and 2 heart surgeries later, this baby celebrated her first Christmas

 However, Dr. Mascio had been talking with the two parents in the days leading up to Stella’s delivery.
 Lipscomb and Summerfield said Mascio explained exactly what would need to happen to save Stella’s life, and they had full confidence in Dr. Mascio and his staff.

 “Finally, after six hours in surgery, Dr. Mascio came out, sat us down, and said that she did wonderfully, she was a rockstar.
-And from there she just kept doing better and better,” Lipscomb said in an interview with 12 News.
+And from there she just kept doing better and better,” Lipscomb said in an interview with WBOY.

 Lipscomb and Summerfield would continue to stay in the hospital for over a month after the operation while their other two daughters were looked after by Lipscomb’s parents.
 It was hard on the whole family at first, but daily video chats would help keep the family together while Stella was recovering.